TsaiLintung/fastdid/README.md

 ## Feature

 Notable differences in feature includes:
-1. DiD estimator: **fastdid** currently only offer inverse probability weights estimators for controlling for covariates (OR and DR likely to be added soon)
+1. **fastdid** currently only offer inverse probability weights estimators for controlling for covariates (OR and DR likely to be added soon)
 2. **fastdid** only uses the time before event as base periods ("universal" in `attgt`)
 3. **fastdid** can only deal with balanced panel, no repeated cross-sections, no missing observations.

 # Roadmap